Skip to main content Skip to secondary navigation

 Summer and Academic Year Programs

 There are two separate CSWS programs – Summer and Academic Year, with separate applications for each.
 You must reapply for each new session; for example, if you participate in CSWS over the summer and wish to continue working with the same organization during the academic year, you will need to reapply at the end of the summer session.
-If you continue to work past the end of the session without reapplying for the new session, your job is no longer covered by the CSWS program and your employer becomes responsible for 100% of your wages.

 Academic Year Program